mdnajimahmed/uml/waterfall-vs-agile/note.md

     - Security
     - Usabiity
 - Run & Maintain

+Current step needs to finish first before we can begin the next step, hence the term waterfall, we can not start implementation until we finish design.

 #### Current step depends on the completion of the previous step.
 Hence the term waterfall.